OUR SERVICES

 Transport

-We now have our own people carrier, thanks to a very generous donation by Stanley House, Bosbury.
+We have our own people carrier purchased through a fundraising appeal in 2023.
 Talk to our charity manager about help with transport.

 THE DEMONSTRATION GARDEN